bmsgit1/digit_classification/README.md

   Training took 79.958410042 seconds

 - network2.py is the chapter 2 implementation.
 It is the same as network.py but with batched backpropagation, so the gradients for all training examples in a mini-batch are computed simultaneously.
-  Example run of a three layer network with sizes [784, 30, 10], learning rate = 3.0, 30 epochs and mini batch size of 10 gives:
+  Example run on an Apple M2 CPU of a three layer network with sizes [784, 30, 10], learning rate = 3.0, 30 epochs and mini batch size of 10 gives:

   _% python3 training_run.py_
   Epoch 0: 9055 / 10000 (90.55%)